 The TOP 10 ACTIVITIES AND ATTRACTIONS IN QUITO ECUADOR

-“La Compañía de Jesús” Church, summit of Latin American Baroque architecture, was built between 1605 and 1765.
-Its design took references from two emblematic Jesuit temples in Rome: Il Gesú and San Ignacio.
-Its construction lasted 160 years—with the final results well-worth its century-in-the-making.
+To jump-start the list of things to do in Quito, you have to visit this amazing church.
+It epitomizes the pinnacle of Latin American Baroque architecture.
+Additionally, the Iglesia was built between 1605 and 1765, and design took references from two emblematic Jesuit temples in Rome: Il Gesú and San Ignacio.
+What more, the construction took 160 years!—with the final results well-worth the century-in-the-making wait.
 The Jesuit temple features a Latin Cross floor plan, central nave, north and south naves, transept, north and south transept, presbytery, sacristy, sacristy, and chapel.

-The central nave is covered by a vault 26 m high, made of brick, pumice stone and finely decorated with plasterwork, polychrome, and Mudejar-style gold leaf.
+Impressively, the central nave is covered by a vault 26 meters high, composed of brick, pumice stone and finely decorated with plasterwork, polychrome, and Mudejar-style gold leaf.

-The church was built with the hands of countless artists from the Quiteña School, most of whom were anonymous.
-They perpetuated their ability and dedication to carve and gild, skillfully plating every centimeter of the church with fine, 23-carat gold.
+Countless artists from the Quiteña School built this church, most of whom remain anonymous.
+They immortalized their ability and dedication to carving and gilding, skillfully plating every centimeter of the church with fine, 23-carat gold.

-Two important religious events are linked to the La Compañía: one was the daily visit of Mariana de Jesús in an attitude of prayer, the first Ecuadorian saint who consecrated herself in this temple and chose it to dwell forever.
+Two important religious events are linked to the La Compañía: one was the daily visit of Mariana de Jesús in prayer, the first Ecuadorian saint who consecrated herself in this temple and chose it as her final resting place.
 Mariana died in 1645 (17th century) and it is in the high altar where her remains are now venerated.
 The second occurrence is the miracle of the Image of the Sorrowful Virgin, a deeply-believed miracle that happened in the dining room of the old San Gabriel School, inside the Jesuit building, on April 20, 1906.

-“La Capilla del Hombre” is a work of architecture in recognition of a timeless Latin American man.
+“La Capilla del Hombre” is a work of architecture in recognition of a timeless Latin American man worthy of the things to do in Quito list.
 It was built as a tribute to the great Ecuadorian artist, Guayasamín, and is currently a cultural complex that shows different archaeological and artistic collections of Ecuador.

 This great complex began with the Casa Taller Guayasamín, the painter’s home and place of work.
-It consists of a section that exhibits part of the archaeological pieces and colonial and contemporary art that the artist collected throughout his life.
+It consists of a segment exhibiting archaeological pieces, and colonial and contemporary art that the artist collected throughout his life.
 The rest of the sections allow the public the explore spaces in which Master Guayasamín lived and worked.

-The large part of buildings in Quito’s center were scenes of diverse events that changed the course of our nation’s history.
-This includes not only the time of the European conquest, but dating back even before, since the Incan people built astronomical and sacred sites where the Spanish then constructed their buildings.
-This was even the site that some authors call the “Inca Quito”, second capital of the Tawantinsuyo empire.
+The large part of buildings in Quito’s center were scenes of diverse events that changed the course of the nation’s history.
+This includes not only the time of the European conquest but even dating back further.
+The Incan empire built astronomical and sacred sites, in which Spanish constructed their buildings.
+This was even the site that some authors call the “Inca Quito”, the second capital of the Tawantinsuyo empire.

-This impressive structure is considered one of the most important works of Neo-Gothic architecture in Ecuador.
+This impressive church is one of the most important works of Neo-Gothic architecture in the world.
 It is located in the center of the city, in the streets Carchi and Venezuela, next to the Convent of the Oblate Fathers.

 It is 115 meters high and made of 24 internal chapels that represent the country’s distinct provinces.
 This sanctuary was inaugurated and blessed by Pope John Paul II during his visit to Ecuador on January 18, 1985.

-The structure and style of the Church is compared with two of the great cathedrals of the world: the Basilica of St. Patrick, located in New York, and the Cathedral of Notre Dame, in Paris.
-Its distinguishing detail, however, is found in the substitution of the classic gargoyles by reptiles and amphibians typical of Ecuador.
+The structure and style of the Church are compared with two of the great cathedrals of the world: the Basilica of St. Patrick, located in New York, and the Cathedral of Notre Dame, in Paris.
+The most distinguishing detail is the substitution of the classic gargoyles by reptiles and amphibians typical of Ecuador.

 Mon-Fri 7:00-9:00/ 18:00-19:00